daniloceano/ATMOS-BUD/README.md

 # cyclone_thermodynamics

-This program solves the Quasi-Geostrophic Thermodynamic equation for a closed region on the atmosphere, explicitly computing each term and estimating the diabatic heating term (R<sub>) as a residual:
+This program solves the Quasi-Geostrophic Thermodynamic equation for a closed region on the atmosphere, explicitly computing each term and estimating the diabatic heating term (R<sub>T<sub>) as a residual:

 ![image](https://user-images.githubusercontent.com/56005607/214878079-a359b897-2388-4197-bd95-3a0d0038ceda.png)